Table of Contents[Hide][Click to Show]

 The Bricktown Canal

 The most charming feature in the Bricktown Entertainment District in Oklahoma City is its canal.
-Reminiscent of San Antonio’s Riverwalk, hop onboard the Bricktown Water Taxi for a 40-minute ride.
+Reminiscent of San Antonio’s Riverwalk, you can hop onboard the Bricktown Water Taxi for a 40-minute ride.
 The boat captains share the best of Oklahoma City too.

 Ticket booth is located at 111 S. Mickey Mantle Dr., across from the ballpark.
 Open Monday through Thursday and Sunday from 10 a.m. to 10 p.m.
 Friday and Saturday from 10 a.m. to 11 p.m.
 Adult admission is $11, kid admission (6 to 12) is $8.50 and kids 5 and under get onboard for $3.50.
 Tickets good all day.